• Skip to primary navigation

 • Remove the cake from the fridge and let it sit at room temperature before enjoying it after it has been chilled.

-• Up close look at a slice of gluten-free tres leches cake on a plate, ready to be eaten.
+• Up close look at a slice of gluten-free pumpkin cake.

 • A slice of two tier gluten-free vanilla cake is being cut into with a fork.